 |Title I Comparability Reporting|

 LEAs must maintain and implement an inventory management system consistent with EDGAR and OMB circular A-87 (outlined on page 5 of DPI’s Financial Management Handbook).
-Capital and Non-Capital equipment purchased with Title I funds for Title I private school equitable participation is the property of the LEA and should only be used for Title I services and inventoried by the LEA.
+Property purchased with Title I funds for Title I private school equitable participation is the property of the LEA and should only be used for Title I services and inventoried by the LEA.